Tech-at-DU/Flask-Playlister/P09-Push-To-Heroku/content.md

 playlists = db.playlists
 ```

+Next, follow the steps again to `git add`, `git commit`, and `git push heroku master` to ensure that our changes are reflected in Heroku.

 Now if we try to open our heroku app via the terminal using `heroku open`, what happens?

 > [action]